What You’ll Learn 🧩

 4}

-This part of the code is triggered if we edit text in component marked with the red square in the picture above.
+This part of the code is triggered when the user edits the text in the component marked with a red square in the picture above.

 1void SetupWindow::onEditTextChanged(Dewesoft::MUI::TextBox& editBox, Dewesoft::MUI::EventArgs& args)